Skip to main content

 • Mountain Elevation: 3,325 feet

-From the trailhead, you will hike on a moderate trail with slight elevation change.
-While wet under some conditions, it’s a nice trail to be on.
-About half way to the top, a snowmobile trail will come in on the left, often missed, but no less there.
+From the trailhead (where there are a few tent sites nearby), you will hike on a moderate trail with slight elevation change.
+The trail can be wet at times, with some small creek crossings.
+About half way to the top, a snowmobile trail will come in on the left.
 At around 1.5 miles from the trailhead, you will come to the old observer's cabins.
 From here the trail gets quite steep with much of the elevation remaining.
 It will level out again to a more moderate hike as it approaches the fire tower.
-From the fire tower the views are stupendous.

 Winter means the summit is thick with tall firs and birches, covered with snow, but there are fine views from the cab of the fire tower.
-The 360° view includes the High Peaks to the north and the Boreas River valley to the east.
 Take care on the steps, as they are exposed and can be slippery.
 Please remove spikes or snowshoes before climbing the tower in the winter as traction devices can damage the steps.
 Due to steepness of the final push, skiing is not recommended.
+In the winter, it is recommended to park at the beginning of the road, and not at the official trailhead, This will add 2 miles and 200 feet of elevation gain round trip.
+Being prepared is necessary for any winter hike.

 Lester Flow